 Somatic Studies Specialization

-Currently Enrolling For Fall 2017
+Currently Enrolling For Winter and Fall

 Students in the Somatic Studies specialization integrate the insights of depth psychology with a somatic perspective in order to bring body and soul into the evolving conversation about what it means to be human.
 Focused on real world issues across a range of academic and professional domains, students develop new understandings and create innovative practices with the potential to transform the communities in which they live and work.Request More Information